Editor's Note: We recently updated this previously published post with new insights. Enjoy!

 When employees are discouraged and have diminished faith in their own skills, the fun “quick wins” offered by a wellness program can help them regain pride in their abilities.
 Rewards based not only on accomplishment but on effort keep the playing field level, giving every employee a chance to shine.

-As the COVID crisis continues, it’s important that your employees feel supported while trying to navigate the constantly changing situation.
-Whether they are continuing to work from home, preparing to return to the office, or a combination of both, you can count on WellRight to help keep your employees safe, healthy, and engaged with innovative employee mental health resources.
+It’s important that employees feel supported at all times while trying to navigate the constantly changing conditions of our world.
+Whether they're continuing to work from home, preparing to return to the office, or a combination of both, you can count on WellRight to help keep your employees safe, healthy, and engaged with innovative wellness resources.